gudi99/100DaysOfMLCode/README.md

 Learnt and practiced the genetic algorithm: generating a desired string using genetic algorithm which uses 3 features - Heredity, Variation and Mutation.

 This algorithm astonished me which Darwin found how species evaluate using those 3 features.

+## Day 17: 1 Sep, 2018
+Spent learning more about Genetic Algorithm: Shakespear Monkey problem, fitness function, improving fitness function, pool selection algorithm based on weights.

+Coding something knowingly gives us more boosting as things are done by your awareness.
+This is situation I am in.